-If you wish to appeal against a decision regarding transport, you should contact the Passenger Services team at the address below, who will arrange for your appeal to be considered.
-Alternatively, please contact: travelassistance@hillingdon.gov.uk via email.
+If you wish to appeal against a decision regarding travel support, you should contact the Passenger Services team at the address below, who will arrange for your appeal to be considered.
+Alternatively, please contact travelassistance@hillingdon.gov.uk via email.